School of Education

 And I did see a big progress from, like, the first time that I did Mursion to the last time.

-It allows them to do something that you can never do in a classroom.
+Mahfood: It allows them to do something that you can never do in a classroom.
 You can stop, you can say “pause simulation,” “help me out here a little bit,” “what would you do?” “what are my options here?” and talk amongst your friends, then come back and try it again.

-It’s another way to just practice teaching and teaching strategies and engagement and different ways to interact with the students.
+Haupt: It’s another way to just practice teaching and teaching strategies and engagement and different ways to interact with the students.

 For me, I was really able to think about what I want my classroom to look like as a teacher and really make sure that I could reflect and look back on things and realize where I want to go as a teacher.

-Being able to watch yourself and your practice, analyze it and do it again is essential to becoming a master of this very, very complex craft that we call teaching.
+Mahfood: Being able to watch yourself and your practice, analyze it and do it again is essential to becoming a master of this very, very complex craft that we call teaching.

-[Outro music and more geometrically framed photos of Webster University campus replaces the last interview shot of Stephanie Mahfood.]
+[Outro music and more geometrically framed photos of Webster University campus replaces the last interview shot of Mahfood.]

 Text on screen: Webster University